AdobeDocs/campaign.en/help/common/delivery/using/personalized-coupons.md

     1. Click **[!UICONTROL Save]** to generate the coupon.

    For more details about the Coupons tab, see [this section](#configuring-individual-coupons).

-   >[!NOTE]
-   >
-   >Individual coupons can be imported in bulk.
-For details regarding importing data into Campaign, refer to [this page for Campaign Classic v7](../../../v7/platform/using/get-started-data-import-export.md) and this page for Campaign v8.

 ### Configure individual coupons {#configuring-individual-coupons}

 ![](assets/deliv_coup_03.png)